CyVerse-learning-materials/Visual_Interactive_Computing_Environment/getting_started/prerequisites.rst

 **Prerequisites**
 -----------------

-*In order to use VICE, you will need access to the following services/software*
+*In order to use VICE, you will need access VICE and to the following services/software*

+To request access to VICE, please press the "?" bubble at the top of the window and submit something along the lings of: "I'd like access to VICE for the following reason(s)"

 .. list-table::
     :header-rows: 1